GoatCodeNL/Multiverse/README.md

 - yarn
 - composer

-To enable debug mode and dev volume bindings simply uncomment the lines from docker-compose
+To enable debug mode and dev volume bindings simply uncomment the lines from docker-compose.yaml
 ```yaml
 #    volumes:
 #      - .:/var/www    # for dev purposes